-Anastasia State Park Camping: Gateway to Saint Augustine, Florida
+Anastasia State Park Camping: Gateway to St Augustine, Florida

 When you think of great places in Florida, we'd encourage you to throw camping into the mix at Anastasia State Park.
-Proximity to Saint Augustine's waterfront, history, and charm might be the first draw, but it’s not the only attraction that makes this Northeast Florida destination a keeper.
+Proximity to St. Augustine's waterfront, history, and charm might be the first draw, but it’s not the only attraction that makes this Northeast Florida destination a keeper.

 When you tire of the monotony, bumper-to-bumper traffic, and general insanity of I-95, then do yourself a favor and take a little detour over to Highway A1A for at least a portion of your Florida tour.
 Stretching along the coast from Key West in the south conveniently up to Fernandina Beach (and Anastasia State Park) near the Florida-Georgia line, Highway A1A must be included in the short list of the most scenic coastal byways in the country.
 A good portion of the drive runs along the Atlantic coast --- charming beach towns, seaside luxury homes, seafood joints, and secluded beaches --- the scenery never gets old.
 Easy pull-offs give you near instant access to the white sands of the Atlantic shore.
 Taking the A1A will certainly add a little time to your trip (we took it from our camp in Blue Spring State Park), but it will more than make up for it in your sanity.